Easy Lo Mein

 Finished Salad Bar Vegetable Lo Mein

 Continue to stir and cook until the noodles absorb the sauce and no more liquid pools on the bottom of the skillet (only about 2 minutes more).
 And that’s it!
-Your Vegetable Lo Mein is DONE.
+Your easy Lo Mein is DONE.
 Dig in my friend.

 Share this recipe